 To create a Paypal Shopping Cart button that connects to QLM, generates a license key and emails it to the customer:

-- Set the Notification URL to (update the URL to match your server): https://quicklicensemanager.com/qlmdemov12/QlmLicenseServer/qlmpaypalipn.aspx
+- In the Notification URL field, enter (update the URL to point to your QLM License Server): https://qlm3.net/qlmdemov14/qlmLicenseServer/qlmpaypalipn.aspx

-- Enable the option to Receive IPN Messages.
+- Check the option Receive IPN messages (Enabled)

 - Click Save

 - Set the button type to : Shopping Cart

 - Set Item Name to your Product Name